opifexM/Chat-Slack/README.md

 ## License

-RSS Aggregator is licensed under the MIT license.
+Chat-Slack is licensed under the MIT license.